-The Martin County Historic Preservation Board was created in 2003 when the Board of County Commissioners (BOCC) adopted its Historic Preservation Ordinance.
-The Board is a group of citizens appointed by the BOCC to assist them in implementing the ordinance.
+The Martin County Historic Preservation Board (HPB) was created in 2003 when the Board of County Commissioners (BOCC) adopted its Historic Preservation Ordinance.
+The HPB is a group of citizens appointed by the BOCC to assist them in implementing the ordinance.

-The Board also coordinates Historic Preservation Month each May to educate the public about Martin County’s historic treasures and the importance of historic preservation.
+The Historic Preservation Board also coordinates Historic Preservation Month each May to educate the public about Martin County’s historic treasures and the importance of historic preservation.
 If you have any questions about historic preservation in Martin County, please contact us.